 Through Amazon’s Mechanical Turk, we collected responses from 1,002 participants who had most recently been treated with either SSRI antidepressants or non-SSRI antidepressants.
 60.3% of our participants were female, and 39.7% were male.
 Participants ranged in age from 18 to 71 with a mean of 35.7 and a standard deviation of 10.4.
 Respondents who had not been diagnosed with depression or who had never experienced feelings of depression were excluded from the survey, in addition to those who had not been treated with antidepressants.

-The data we are presenting rely on self-reporting.
+The data we are presenting relied on self-reporting.
 Self-reported data have issues such as selective memory, telescoping, attribution, and exaggeration.
 Examples of susceptible self-reported data in this study are the one-sided report of antidepressant impact on relational dynamics, as well as experience with side effects.
 No statistical testing was performed on this data, so the claims listed above are based on means alone.